-Certain conditions will cause an error message to display in the screen.
+Certain conditions will cause the battery indicator to illuminate and an error message to display in the screen.
 If this occurs, please see your authorized dealer.

-MESSAGE LOCATION INDICATES ERROR All Checksum error (gauge malfunction) LO (CHIEF/ SPRINGFIELD) DC Voltage Screen Voltage remains below 11.0 volts for more than 10 seconds OV (CHIEF/ SPRINGFIELD) DC Voltage Screen Voltage remains above 15.0 volts for more than 10 seconds
+MESSAGE LOCATION INDICATES LO DC Voltage Screen Voltage remains below 11.0 volts for more than 10 seconds ov DC Voltage Screen Voltage remains above 15.0 volts for more than 10 seconds ERROR All Checksum error (gauge malfunction)